fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 Another way of looking at this is that, unlike actual functions and objects, IWSAM implementations live and are composed at a different "level" than the rest of application - the level of static composition with generics - they are immune to regular parameterization.
 This means using IWSAMs has some of the same characteristics as original Standard ML functors or C++ templates, both of which partition software into two layers - the core language and the composition language.
 Another way is to note that IWSAMs are not a first class thing - a method can't return an IWSAM implementation.

-### Drawbacks - Summary and Guidance

-IWSAM implementations are not within the "core" portion of the langauge: they are not first-class objects, can't be produced by methods and, most importantly, can't be additionally parameterized.
-Explicitly plumbing parameters to IWSAM implementations is not possible without changing IWSAM definitions.
-Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove them.

-IWSAMs work best on highly stable types and operations where there is essentially no possibility of requirements changing to include new dependencies or variations of implementation.
-You should only implement IWSAMs on types where their implementation is forever "closed" and "incontrovertible".
-Numerics are a good example: these types and operations are highly semantically stable, require little additional information and have very stable contracts.
-However your application code almost certainly isn't like this.

-You should not write composition frameworks using IWSAMs as the unit of composition.
-Instead, use regular programming with functions and objects for composition, and write helpers to lift types that have IWSAM definitions into your functional-object composition framework.

 > Note: `IParseable` does have an *implicit* way of passing extra information, through the optional `IFormatProvider` argument.
 However in practice that's unusable for such purposes as propagating information via an explicit format provider is notoriously difficult - it is effectively only for numeric, date and culture formatting data.
 So in this section we are discussing *explicit* parameterization of additional information that informs the action of parsing domain objects.

 > Note: It could be said "`IParseable` is only for parsing numbers, dates and so on, and it's simply not for parsing domain objects where parsing different variations requires significant code".
 That's fine.